Skip to main content

 What three things would you say about the culture at Achieving for Children?

 They're quite outside the box, very creative and willing to learn.
-I think we just go with the times, like there's never a week that goes by that's not stuff coming out on email about different research, black history month and there's so many things you can just drop into and I just think there's always ways for us as practitioners to develop."
+I think we just go with the times, like there's never a week that goes by that's not stuff coming out on email about different research, Black History Month and there's so many things you can just drop into and I just think there's always ways for us as practitioners to develop."